 “I have given up (on) having the body I had in my youth.
 I realize it just isn’t possible, so I have to settle for a higher weight, but I have come to terms with that.” -Kirstie Alley

 Yeah, I call bulls**t on all fronts.
 In the post below, I discuss everything you need to do in order keep your youthfulness and get it back if you have lost it.
 For everyone else, here are a few observations.

 1. Men are no longer aging better than women.

 I am putting that myth to bed, right here in this post.
 Sorry ladies, it can’t be used as an excuse anymore.
 Men may still want a younger woman, but age-by-age (side-by-side) not only are you not losing, you may be taking the lead.

 2. Men who take care of themselves, will blow your f**king mind.

-Men have an advantage on multiple levels when it comes to aging.
-If they make use of that advantage, it can be insane.
+Men have advantages on multiple levels when it comes to aging.
+If they make use of those advantages, it can be insane.